Digital Eclipse

-Digital Eclipse is an American video game developer based in Emeryville, California.
+Digital Eclipse Entertainment Partners Co. is an American video game developer based in Emeryville, California.
 Founded by Andrew Ayre in 1992, the company found success developing commercial emulations of arcade games for Game Boy Color.
 In 2003, the company merged with ImaginEngine and created Backbone Entertainment.
 A group of Digital Eclipse employees split off from Backbone to form Other Ocean Interactive, which, in 2015, bought and revived the Digital Eclipse brand.
-Among its staff is video game preservation specialist Frank Cifaldi.
+The newer incarnation found success developing video game compilations of retro games.
+Atari SA purchased the company in 2023.

 History

 Digital Eclipse was founded in 1992 by Andrew Ayre, Hans Kim, John Neil, and Howard Fukuda.
 The company's first offices were opened on a "nondescript, factory-filled" street in Emeryville, California, where Ayre (a native of St. John's, Newfoundland and Labrador) had moved following his graduation from Harvard University to live with his girlfriend.
 Initially a technology startup company, Digital Eclipse soon found that their software would be useful in the video game industry, and turned to game development instead.
 Using their technology, the company opted to produce commercial emulations of arcade games, such as Williams Electronics' Joust, Defender, and Robotron: 2084.
 For these games, Digital Eclipse developed an interpreter that emulated the games' arcade machines' chipset, including the Motorola 6809 central processing unit.
 This approach was meant to have the emulations act true to the original versions of these games, and not carry any imperfections direct ports could have introduced.
 All three emulated games were released as part of The Digital Arcade series for Mac OS in 1995.

-Digital Eclipse found further success when the Game Boy Color was released; the new handheld console included a central processing unit based on the architecture of the Zilog Z80, the processor used in older arcade machines.
+Digital Eclipse found further success when the Game Boy Color was released; the new handheld console included a central processing unit based on the architecture of the Zilog Z80, the processor used in a number of older arcade machines.
 While other developers were moving on to develop for the more powerful PlayStation home console, Digital Eclipse developed about 60 games for their niche market on the Game Boy Color.
 These games included Klax, Spy Hunter, Moon Patrol, Paperboy, Joust, Defender, and 720°, as well as an original game, Tarzan, which Digital Eclipse produced for Activision.
 Digital Eclipse also opened a second studio in Vancouver, Canada.
 In February 2001, the company announced their move into the games market for "wireless Web" devices, hiring Scott Nisbet as director of wireless gaming, as well as Bruce Binder as Nisbet's consultant.